WPILibC++ 2026.1.1

 161 /**

-162 * Decorates this command to only run if this condition is not met.
-If the
+162 * Decorates this command to only run if this condition is met.
+If the command

-163 * command is already running and the condition changes to true, the command
+163 * is already running and the condition changes to false, the command will not

-164 * will not stop running.
-The requirements of this command will be kept for
+164 * stop running.
+The requirements of this command will be kept for the new

 166 *

-167 * @param condition the condition that will prevent the command from running
+167 * @param condition the condition that will allow the command to run

 168 * @return the decorated command